MohammadAl-B/SQL-Excel-Paris-Olympics-Dashboard/README.md

   This way I would know what I was looking for numerically in Excel and also documented all of the SQL code with screenshots of the results into a Word Document for Storage.

 - Once I had everything coded.
 I went back to Excel and started cleaning the Data a second time.
 This time I added columns to my tables and added information that I now would need to formulate my data to achieve the required output.
-Then I created pivot tables of the separate tables and created graphs and charts of the information that I needed.
+Then I created pivot tables of the separate tables and created graphs and charts of the data that needed to be showcased.

 - Finally, I put all of the graphs, charts, and data onto the Dashboard sheet.
   I then adjusted the colors to make it visually appealing and added text to the sections for ease of use.